baidu/san-website/source/_posts/en/tutorial/component.md

 Lifecycle
 ------

-San components use HTML-based template syntax, so their lifecycle is consistent with WebComponents.
+San components use HTML-based template syntax in order too keep their lifecycles consistent with WebComponents.

 - `compiled` - Compiled the template of a component
 - `inited` - Initialized a component instance with template and data